 Red is next to Orange and Purple

 Orange is next to Red & Yellow

 Yellow is next to Orange & Green

 Green is next to Yellow and Blue

 Blue is next to Green and Purple

 Purple is next to Blue and Red

 PRIMARY COLORS NOT NEXT TO EACH OTHER

 A pawn may move a total of 2 spaces:

-Move 2 spaces in either primary color shown
+Move 2 spaces in either primary color shown OR

 The player may choose to move 1 space at a time or both spaces at once.
 A roll of Green/Purple on two dice is an example of two primary colors not next to each other.
 The player may move twice in Green, twice in Purple, or once in each.

-PRIMARY COLORS NEXT TO EACH OTHER

-In addition to moving within the shown primary colors, a pawn may also move WITHIN, INTO, or OUT of the intermediate color between them that turn.
+PRIMARY COLORS NEXT TO EACH OTHER In addition to moving within the shown primary colors, a pawn may also move WITHIN, INTO, or OUT of the intermediate color between them that turn.
 A pawn may move a total of 2 spaces:

-Move 2 spaces in either primary color shown OR 1 space in each

-Move 2 spaces in the intermediate color between them

-Move one space in a primary color & one space in an intermediate color

-Moves may be 1 space at a time or both at once.
+Move 2 spaces in either primary color shown OR 1 space in each OR Move 2 spaces in the intermediate color between them OR Move one space in a primary color & one space in an intermediate color Moves may be 1 space at a time or both at once.
 A roll of Green/Blue on two dice is an example of two primary colors next to each other.
 The player may move in Green, Blue OR IN, OUT or Through the Green-Blue intermediate color.

-SPECIAL ROLLS
+SPECIAL ROLLS DOUBLES

-DOUBLES
+A player may move a total of 4 spaces:

-AND the choice of

-2 spaces into, out of or within any intermediate color next to the colors shown on the top or bottom.

-Unlike normal rolls, a single pawn MUST move 2 spaces, although those 2 spaces can be used one space at a time..
-A pawn MAY NOT move only 1 space on a color like it can on a normal roll.
+2 spaces in the color shown on the face of the cubes AND the choice of 2 spaces in the color shown on the bottom of the cubes OR 2 spaces WITHIN any intermediate color next to the colors shown on the top or bottom.
+A pawn MAY NOT enter or leave an intermediate color when rolling doubles.
+Only pawns already in intermediate colors may be moved within it.
+Unlike normal rolls, a pawn MUST move 2 spaces at once.
+A pawn MAY NOT move only 1 space at a time on a color like it can on a normal roll.
 TRIPLES

 When rolling 3 or 4 dice, if 3 dice show the same color, it's a Triple.
+A player may move a total of 6 spaces:

-AND the choice of

-3 spaces into, out of or within the intermediate color to the colors shown on the top and bottom

-Unlike normal rolls, a single pawn MUST move all 3 spaces at once.
+3 spaces in the color shown on the face of the cubes AND the choice of 3 spaces in the color shown on the bottom of the cubes OR 3 spaces on any intermediate color to the colors shown on the top and bottom Unlike normal rolls, a pawn MUST move all 3 spots at once.